bailey572/cplusplus/GnuTools/Compile.md

 ## Directory Structure

 C++ allows for infinite customization and the build systems supporting it follow the same philosophy.
 What does that mean exactly?
-Well, it means that if you can dream of a project layout, you can make it happen and there is not definitive setup required for a C/C++ project.
+Well, it means that if you can dream of a project layout, you can make it happen and there is no definitive setup required for a C/C++ project.
 With that freedom however comes the ability to create an infinite number of pits to fall into.

 That being said, if you look around at enough projects you will begin to see a pattern emerge.
 Sprinkle in my own preferences and I tend to gravitate towards a project pattern that generally looks like this.